 -

-Cable patterns and textured patterns (that hold up better)
+Cable Patterns and Textured Stitches (that hold better)

 -